 Thanksgiving with friends in France is getting to be a ritual now that I’ve been here for three celebrations.
 Remembering the first time we got together to enjoy the holiday — that’s not really French — puts tears in my eyes.

-This year’s dinner for twelve at my place welcomed some of the same friends as the first and many who are new to me and to our town — Brits, Americans, Swedes and French.
+This year’s dinner for twelve at my place welcomed some of the same friends as the first and many new to me and our town — Brits, Americans, Swedes, and French.
 My world is growing bigger and better every day.

 Happy Day of Thanks to you all!